 Under The Stair Cork-Lined Wine Cellar: Coconut Grove, FL

-We asked the owner to share some comments about the design and construction of his unique, personal wine cellar…
+We asked the customer to share some comments about the design and construction of this unique, custom wine cellar…

 I just loved this space from first sight and envisioned how very unique and interesting this wine cellar would look.
 Transforming an under the stair crawl space is always an interesting cellar project.